 In the words of James Clear, “When you say no, you are only saying no to one option.
 When you say yes, you are saying no to every other option.”

-You will find that by adding some focus into your life, the quality of both your work and the relationships around you will improve.
+You will find that by adding some focus to your life, the quality of both your work and the relationships around you will improve.
 Try starting now, by closing this browser the minute you finish reading this. 😊